SnoopyDogoGod/Poker-hand-analysis/README.md

 - A flush (🂡🂤🂧🂨🂩) is equal to another, regardless of the value of the cards
 - A Three of a kind (🂱🃁🃑🂹🂬) is defined by the value of 1 card (here the ace)
-- A Two pair (🂱🃁🂩🂹🂬) is defined by the values of 2 cards (here ace and nine)
+- A Two pair (🂱🃁🂩🂹🂬) is defined by the values of 2 cards (here ace and nine) We will only look after the most probable then most valuable for each hand.
+For exemple :

+Given the following cards : 🂱🂨🂩🂹🂬 and evaluating the probability of a three of a kind with the next two following cards.
+It is possible that the last two cards are aces (~2.7%) is less probable than at least an 9 (~8.4%).
+We will then keep the probability p = 0.084 and the strength 9 (encoded on 13 bits one-hot vector)

+Given the following cards : 🂱🂱🂩🂹🂬 and evaluating the probability of a three of a kind with the next two following cards.
+This time, the probability of at least one Ace or the probability of at least one 9 are equal.
+We will then keep the one with the better value (here the Ace)

 | Hand            | Number of value indicator | Encoding | Total dimension |
 |-----------------|---------------------------|----------|-----------------|